poach3r/mithfetch/README.md

-# mithfetch
+# Made in Three Hours Fetch

-A fetch script made in 3 hours.
+mithfetch is a fetch script which grabs basic misc information usually not displayed by other fetch scripts.